jeffersonvivanco/WebProgrammingNotes/notes/html_notes.md

   * `<img>`
     * The HTML 5 `srcset` and `sizes` attributes define multiple images at different sizes and resolutions.
 The browser then selects the most appropriate version for the device.
+  * `<address>`
+    * The HTML `<address>` element indicates that the enclosed HTML provides contact information for a person or people, or for an organization.
+    * The contact information provided by an `<address>` element's contents can take whatever form is appropriate for the context, and may include any type of contact information that is needed such as a physical address, URL, email address, phone number, social media handle, geographic coordinates, and so forth.
+The `<address>` element should include the name of the person, people, or organization to which the contact information refers. `<address>` can be used in a variety of contexts, such as providing a business's contact information in the page header, or indicating the author of an article by including an `<address>` within `<article>`.
 * HTML Events
   * `load`
     * fires after all sources (css) have been loaded which could not be the case with `DOMContentLoaded`